Out of nowhere, long-lost acquaintances can appear in our dreams, causing bewilderment and unease.

 We often dream about things that started as strong emotional experiences in our lives.

-Think about the person you’re dreaming of – did they stir up a significant emotional response in you a long time ago?
+Think about the person you’re dreaming of.
+Did they stir up a significant emotional response in you long ago?
 If not, perhaps they embody an emotional experience you’ve had.
 For example, perhaps this person you’ve been dreaming of was a childhood friend you made at a sports club.

 Dreaming of Famous People

 Their qualities might reveal something about how you see yourself.
-Celebrities are often seen as brave and successful so dreaming about one might suggest something about your own drive and determination, or the pressures you are feeling to perform.
+Celebrities are often seen as brave and successful, so dreaming about one might suggest something about your drive and determination or the pressures you feel to perform.

 Dreaming of Family

-As Jung suggested, we should be careful about reading into our dreams too literally.
-Dreaming about an ex-partner does not necessarily suggest that you’d like to rekindle the relationship, because this is probably something the conscious mind would conclude on its own.
-Rather, try to determine whether your ex-partner symbolizes an aspect of your personality, character or behavior.
+We should be careful about reading into our dreams too literally.
+Dreaming about an ex-partner doesn’t necessarily suggest that you’d like to rekindle the relationship because this is probably something the conscious mind would conclude on its own.

-- Psychotherapists suggest that to remember our dreams, we should always remind ourselves of our goal.
-Just before you fall asleep, tell yourself that you’re going to try hard to remember your dreams.
+Psychotherapists suggest that we should always remind ourselves of our goals to remember our dreams.
+Before you fall asleep, tell yourself that you’ll try hard to remember your dreams.

-- Keep your dream journal on a bedside table and reach for it as soon as you wake up in the morning.
-If you wake up in the night and you know you’re unlikely to get straight back to sleep, it might be worth recording your dreams when they’re fresh in your mind.
+Keep your dream journal on a bedside table and reach for it as soon as you wake up in the morning.
+If you wake up at night and know you’re unlikely to get back to sleep, it might be worth recording your dreams when they’re fresh in your mind.

-- Sometimes we recall fragments of our dreams later in the day.
-It’s tempting to think we’ll add these thoughts to our diaries when we get home, but by that time we’ve usually forgotten them again.
-Try to write down any fragments of your dreams as soon as they are recalled.
+Sometimes we recall fragments of our dreams later in the day.
+It’s tempting to think we’ll add these thoughts to our diaries when we get home, but we’ve usually forgotten them again by that time.
+Write down any fragments of your dreams as soon as they’re recalled.

-- If you aren’t able to recall enough details to write down your dream, try drawing the dream instead.
-Drawing the characters and location might help to jog your memory.
+If you can’t recall enough details to write down your dream, try drawing the dream instead.
+Drawing the characters and location might jog your memory.

-It’s a good idea to try and record dreams on a daily basis.
+It’s a good idea to record dreams daily.
 The more dreams we have access to, the more valuable they become for facilitating personal development.
-So, next time you find yourself dreaming of someone and you wonder what their presence means, try to delve a little deeper to determine if their presence has any symbolic meaning!